Baptiste68/P5/README.md

     The user then choose either 1 or 2

-Function – sub_menu()
+If "Find a substitute" has been selected
-    This function will start the process of finding a substitute.
+It will start the process of finding a substitute.
-    This function will use 4 functions:
+This process will use 4 functions:
     -   connect_db
     -	select_category
     -	select_food